-The superuser, or root, is a special user account used for system administration.
+The superuser, or root, is a special user account used for system administration purpose on Linux.

-Under Linux (and other Unixish oses) you use command called su.
+Under Linux (and other Unixish operating systems) you use command called su.
 It is used is used to become another user during a login session or to login as super user.
-If Invoked without a username, su defaults to becoming the super user.
+If invoked without a username, su defaults to becoming the super user.
 It is highly recommend that you use argument - to su command.
 It is used to provide an environment similar to what the user root would expect had the user logged in directly.
 Type su command as follows:

 Password: <TYPE ROOT PASSWORD> #

 Once you typed the root user password, you become super or root user.

 Exiting from su or sudo session

 You simply need to type the following exit command or logout command: